-The eligible costs provided under subparagraph (F) of paragraph (11) shall be an eligible the for construction, renovation, rehabilitation of all low and very low-income housing as defined in Section 3 of the Illinois units, Affordable Housing Act, within the redevelopment project area.
-If the low and very low-income units are part of a residential redevelopment project that includes units not affordable to low and very households, only the low-income low and very low-income units shall be eligible for benefits under subparagraph (F) of paragraph (11).
-The standards for maintaining the occupancy by low-income households and very low-income households, as defined in Section 3 of the Illinois Affordable Housing Act, of those units constructed with eligible costs made available under the provisions of this subparagraph (F) of paragraph (11) shall be established by guidelines adopted by the The responsibility for municipality. annually documenting the initial occupancy of the units by low-income households and very low-income households, as defined in Section 3 of the Illinois Affordable Housing Act, shall be that of the then current owner of the property.
-For ownership units, the guidelines will provide, at a minimum, for a reasonable recapture of funds, or other appropriate methods designed to preserve the original affordability of the ownership units.
-For rental units, the guidelines will provide, at a minimum, for the affordability of rent to low and very low-income households.
-As units become available, they shall be rented to income-eligible tenants.
-The municipality may modify these guidelines from time to time; the guidelines, however, shall be in effect for as long as tax increment revenue is being used to pay for costs associated with the units or for the retirement of bonds issued to finance the units or for the life of the redevelopment project area, whichever is later.
+provided eligible costs under this subparagraph (F) of paragraph (11) shall be an eligible for the construction, renovation, rehabilitation of all low and very low-income housing as defined in Section 3 of the Illinois units, Affordable Housing Act, within the redevelopment project area.
+If the low and very low-income units are part of a residential redevelopment project that includes units not affordable to low and very low-income households, only the low and low-income units shall be eligible for benefits under subparagraph (F) of paragraph (11).
+The standards for is later.

+1 maintaining the occupancy by low-income households and very low-income households, as defined in Section 3 of 2 3 the Illinois Affordable Housing Act, of those units constructed with eligible costs made available under 4 5 the provisions of this subparagraph (F) of paragraph (11) shall be established by guidelines adopted by the 6 7 municipality.
+The responsibility for annually documenting the initial occupancy of the units by 8 9 low-income households and very low-income households, as defined in Section 3 of the Illinois Affordable 10 11 Housing Act, shall be that of the then current owner of the property.
+For ownership units, the guidelines will 12 provide, at a minimum, for a reasonable recapture of 13 funds, or other appropriate methods designed to 14 preserve the original affordability of the ownership 15 16 units.
+For rental units, the guidelines will provide, 17 at a minimum, for the affordability of rent to low and very low-income households.
+As units become available, 18 they shall be rented to income-eligible tenants.
+The 19 20 municipality may modify these guidelines from time to time; the guidelines, however, shall be in effect for 21 as long as tax increment revenue is being used to pay 22 for costs associated with the units or for the 23 retirement of bonds issued to finance the units or for 24 the life of the redevelopment project area, whichever 25 within a municipality with a population of more than 100,000, the cost of day care services for children of employees from low-income families working for businesses located within the redevelopment project area and all or a portion of the cost of operation of day care centers established by redevelopment project area businesses to serve employees from low-income families working in businesses located in the redevelopment project area.
+For the purposes of this paragraph, "low-income families"

-(11.5) If the redevelopment project area is located within a municipality with a population of more than 100,000, the cost of day care services for children of employees from low-income families working for businesses located within the redevelopment project area and all or a portion of the cost of operation of day care centers established by redevelopment project area businesses to serve employees from low-income families working in businesses located in the redevelopment project area.
-For the purposes of this paragraph, "low-income families" means families whose annual income does not exceed 80% of the municipal, county, or regional median income, adjusted for family size, as the annual income and municipal, county, or regional median income are determined from time to time by the United States Department of Housing and Urban Development.
+means families whose annual income does not exceed 80% of the municipal, county, or regional median income, adjusted for family size, as the annual income and municipal, county, or regional median income are determined from time to time by the United States Department of Housing and Urban Development.